 Webby award-winning puzzle game.
 Play.
 (Programming, Additional Game Design)

 Cute puzzle avoider game.
 The first game since I was a student with all my own artwork!
 Play.
 (Art, Programming, Game Design)

 Meta4orce (2008, Bloc / BBC)

-Bafta-nominated interactive TV series integrating television broadcasts with PaperVision3D Flash games.
+Bafta-nominated interactive game and TV series integrating television broadcasts with PaperVision3D Flash gameplay.
 Play.
 (Programming, Game Design)

 ©Bloc/BBC.
 Art by John Denton.